 Finally, once the document is completed, signed, notarized, or signed in front of witnesses, whose requirements can vary from state to state, you should make two copies and hand one to your agent.

-If a special POA doesn’t cover everything you need, you might also want to look into financial power of attorney, health care power of attorney, or general power of attorney for broader authority.
+If a special POA doesn’t cover everything you need, you might also want to look into a financial power of attorney, a health care power of attorney, or a general power of attorney for broader authority.
 You can easily get these forms using our Contracts.net power of attorney builder.

 Requirements for Making a Special Power of Attorney